Things to do in London in 3 days

 The Tower of London was first built by William the Conqueror in 1078 as a royal castle and defence tower.
 Then, over the centuries, it served many purposes, including a fortress, a prison and an armoury.

-The Tower of London is definitely one of the most popular attractions and one of the best monuments in London, so I recommend you to be there close to opening time.
+It is definitely one of the most popular attractions in the British capital, so I recommend being there close to opening time and buying your Tower of London tickets in advance.

-If you have a London Pass you don't need to buy tickets for the Tower of London
+By the way, if you have a London pass, you don't need to buy tickets for the Tower of London, as you will be able to get in for free.

 Sky Garden